Jessica C. Beckman

 Works In Progress

-The Kinetic Text: A Poetics of Movement in the Age of Print
+The Kinetic Text: A Poetics of Movement in the Age of Print (forthcoming 2026)

 Unstable Character in the English Renaissance

-This second project examines the physicality of literary character before the rise of narrative realism.
+Unstable Character examines the physicality of literary character before the rise of narrative realism.
 How, it asks, do poets and dramatists theorize bodies that are made out of words?
 How are such bodies assembled and transformed?
 Unlike character criticism that focuses on neoclassicism, probability, or psychological consistency, this project investigates how early modern writers use literalized metaphors and transformed bodies to explore fiction as a kind of material existence.